Michael Wells (pathologist)

-Michael Wells is the president of the European Society of Pathology.
+Michael Wells is a British pathologist who was the president of the European Society of Pathology from 2009 to 2011.

 Early life and education

 Michael Wells graduated in 1976 from the University of Manchester with a BSc and MB, ChB in medicine and surgery.

 Career

-After graduation, he moved to Bristol and then later to the University of Leeds where he was a Lecturer in the then Department of Pathology.
+After graduation, Wells moved to Bristol and then to the University of Leeds where he was a Lecturer in the then Department of Pathology.
 In 1997, he was appointed Professor of Gynaecological Pathology at the University of Sheffield.
-During his career, he has served as the president of the International Society of Gynecological Pathologists and also as the president of British Gynecological Cancer Society.
+During his career, he served as the president of the International Society of Gynaecological Pathologists and as the president of British Gynaecological Cancer Society.
+He was the president of the European Society of Pathology from 2009 to 2011.